camdenw68/5-day-weather-app/README.md

 You will use `localStorage` to store any persistent data.
 For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).

+A tutor session was used on this project.

 ## User Story

 ```